Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 Nasturtiums serve as sacrificial plants, attracting pests away from mint and other valuable crops.

-Their peppery leaves and flowers also act as a natural deterrent against aphids, whiteflies, and cucumber beetles, effectively protecting neighboring plants.
+Their peppery leaves and flowers act as natural repellents for aphids, whiteflies, and cucumber beetles.
+This helps safeguard nearby plants.

 Eggplant

 Planted alongside mint, eggplant helps deter pests such as flea beetles.
-At the same time, eggplant also benefits from being beside mint, as mint helps keep away aphids from it.
+At the same time, eggplant also benefits from being next to mint, as mint helps keep aphids away.

 Brassicas

-These vegetables benefit from mint, as it helps keep away cabbage moths and flea beetles from their garden beds.
+These vegetables benefit from mint, which helps keep cabbage moths and flea beetles away from their garden beds.

 Other good companions include marigolds, roses, celery, onions, beans, carrots, and peas.